robertdebock/ansible-role-update/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-update.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-update)

-This role can be used to update you system.
-It includes an optional reboot.
+The purpose of this role is to install updates on your system.

 Example Playbook
 ----------------